-6.6 Distributed scheduling
+7.6 Distributed scheduling

-6.6.1 Motivation
+7.6.1 Motivation

 Consider the scenario in which we have N independent machines connected to each other over a network.
 When a new application or process arrives at one of the machines, normally the operating system of that machine would execute job locally.
 In distributed scheduling, you have additional degree of flexibility.
 Even though the user submit job at machine i, the system may actually decides to execute the job at machine g and bring back the results.
+Basic reason is the harvest idle cycles on workstations.
+Referred to as scheduling in a Network of Workstations (NoW).
 Distributed scheduling - taking jobs that are arriving at one machine and running them somewhere else in the system - does this makes sense (any advantage to this)?